 Change language in IT

-The town of Grottaglie is located in Apulia, about 20 km from Taranto.
-It boasts an ancient handicraft tradition thanks to the abundance of clay in the surrounding area.
-Numerous archaeological findings testify to the local ceramic production since prehistoric times.
+The city of Grottaglie is located in Apulia, about twenty kilometers from Taranto and boasts an ancient craft tradition due to the abundance of clay in the surrounding territory.
+Numerous archaeological finds testify to this production starting from the prehistoric era.

 Grottaglie clay was considered ductile, high quality, rich in iron and calcium, without impurities of limestone.